Design a Good Customer Experience for In-Skill Purchases

 - Writing Contextual Help

-- Building for Alexa Devices With a Screen
+- Best Practices for Designing Skills for Alexa-Enabled Devices With a Screen

 For more information on prosody and SSML: